Storefront search

 VeryQuery doesn't disable other search providers; it sits in front of them by replacing the standard search page.
 If you've previously installed another search app, two paths to consider.

-Skip the search embed and don't enable the dashboard toggle.
-Your other provider keeps serving the storefront.
-VeryQuery still captures shopper queries through the signals embed and feeds your intelligence map.
+- Set the VeryQuery embed's Search setting to "Keep my search, collect insights".
+Your other provider (or Shopify's own search) keeps serving the storefront, and VeryQuery still captures shopper queries and cart activity for your intelligence map.
 See Signals capture.

 Pricing